MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 runs in one single RTOS task.
 Read more about this architecture in the :ref:`Platform Developer Guide <core_engine>`.
-A quick way to check if the Java threads are scheduled correctly is, here again, to make one of the threads print a heart beat message.
+A quick way to check if the Java threads are scheduled correctly is, here again, to make one of the threads print a heartbeat message.
 Copy/paste the following snippet in the ``main()`` method of the application:

 .. code-block:: java